 The Foundation utilizes a select group of money managers that have a consistent performance track record versus their benchmark, a sound investment process, and experienced investment consultation.

 Jensen Large Quality Growth Fund (JENIX) is a concentrated, actively managed strategy that attempts to buy high quality stocks at a discount to their intrinsic values.
-Jensen Investment Management manages in excess of $2 Billion in one product, quality growth equity, with the bulk of the assets included in the Jensen Portolio mutual fund.
+Jensen Investment Management manages in excess of $5 billion in one product, quality growth equity, with the bulk of the assets included in the Jensen Portfolio mutual fund.
 Jensen constructs the portfolio from a universe of large-cap companies that have produced a long-term track record of persistently high returns on shareholder equity (at least 15% over each of the last 10 years).
 The fund is concentrated in 25 to 30 stocks, which means that a relatively percentage of its assets may be invested in a limited number of issuers of securities.
-The quality purchase criteria typically keep them out of energy and other commodity or cyclical industries.
+The quality purchase criteria typically keeps Jensen out of energy and other commodity or cyclical industries.
 Tobacco stocks are also excluded.
 Jensen believes that strong, enduring business performance combined with sustainable competitive advantages yields long-term growth and capital appreciation while minimizing investment risk.
 Additional information about Jensen Investment Management and the Jensen Quality Growth Fund can be found on their website at www.jenseninvestment.com.

 J.P.
 Morgan Core Bond Fund (WOBDX) is an actively managed, intermediate-term, investment-grade bond fund which seeks to provide regular income and consistent returns while potentially cushioning against volatility.
 Management attempts to take advantage of inefficiencies in the fixed income market to maximize total return in a diversified portfolio of primarily intermediate and long-term, investment grade debt securities.
 The team uses a bottom-up, value-oriented approach to identify high quality securities that are inefficiently priced and rotate between sectors based on expected total return and valuation analysis.
 Additional information about J.P.
 Morgan Investment Management and the JPMorgan Core Bond Fund can be found on their website at www.jpmorganfunds.com.

-Loomis Sayles Core Plus (NERYX) is a value oriented, actively managed mutual fund that provides exposure to the U.S. fixed income asset class.
+Loomis Sayles Core Plus Fund (NERYX) is a value oriented, actively managed mutual fund that provides exposure to the U.S. fixed income asset class.
 The fund invests primarily in quality corporate and U.S. government bonds, generally maintaining an average effective maturity of ten years or less.
 Tactical investments in non-benchmark sectors are a key source of potential return for this strategy.
 Guidelines provide flexibility to invest up to 20% of the portfolio in assets rated below BBB-.
 Limited investments are also authorized in non-dollar and emerging markets debt investments.
 Portfolio construction is driven by a combination of bottom-up security selection and top-down macroeconomic analysis.
 Portfolio risks include interest rate risk, credit risk, and foreign currency exchange risk to the extent investments are made in non-U.S. dollar denominated securities.
 Additional information about Loomis Sayles & Company and the Loomis Sayles Core Plus Core Bond Fund can be found on their website at www.loomissayles.com.

 Pinehurst Institutional Limited is a multi-strategy hedge fund of funds that targets a return of T-Bills plus 7% with annualized volatility of 6% over a full market cycle.
 Pinehurst is typically diversified across approximately 25 to 30 core funds.
 The primary strategy is long/short equity which historically represents approximately 35-55% of the allocation.
 The manager, Corbin Capital Partners, prefers fundamentally-oriented managers that are highly opportunistic, implementing strategies that are not reliant on excessive leverage.
 Portfolio level hedges may be held in an effort to reduce systematic risk.

-Van Eck Global Hard Assets (GHAIX) is an actively managed mutual fund that seeks long-term capital appreciation through investment in stocks of companies involved in various hard asset sectors—base and precious metals, agriculture, paper and forest products and energy (including alternatives).
-The firm utilizes an index agnostic approach to managing the fund and thinks that its ability to diversify among different commodity sectors is a key source of its ability to add value.
+Van Eck Global Hard Assets Fund (GHAIX) is an actively managed mutual fund that seeks long-term capital appreciation through investment in stocks of companies involved in various hard asset sectors—energy (including alternatives), base and precious metals, agriculture, paper and forest products and industrial equipment .
+The firm utilizes an index agnostic, fundamental, value-oriented approach to managing the fund and thinks that its ability to diversify among different commodity sectors is a key source of its ability to add value.
 Van Eck believes that its fundamental, bottom-up stock selection process will enable them to identify undervalued companies with catalysts for growth.
 Additional information about Van Eck Securities Corporation and the Van Eck Global Hard Assets Fund can be found on their website at www.vaneck.com.